 If you’ve never had a backflow preventer test, the idea might seem mysterious.
 But it’s a quick, straightforward process when handled by a certified professional.
 Knowing what happens step-by-step can help you feel prepared.
 The entire test is non-invasive and usually takes less than 30 minutes.
 At Mr. Pipey, our certified technicians follow a precise procedure to make your annual backflow preventer testing as smooth as possible, giving you peace of mind and keeping your property compliant with local regulations.

-The Initial Inspection and Preparation
+Preparing for the Test: The Initial Inspection

 Before we connect any testing equipment, our first step is a thorough visual inspection.
 Your plumber will briefly turn off a water valve to safely examine the device and the area around it for any obvious signs of trouble, like leaks, corrosion, or physical damage.
 We also check to make sure all essential parts, like the shutoff valves and test cocks, are in place and haven’t been altered.
 This initial once-over helps us spot any immediate red flags that might affect the test or indicate a larger problem before we begin.